kennycason/chatgpt/README.md

-### 3. "Using the programming language PROCESSING (java mode), write john conway's game of life and then simplify the code and remove code comments"
+### Input: "Using the programming language PROCESSING (java mode), write john conway's game of life and then simplify the code and remove code comments"

 [Video](https://v.usetapes.com/h4XFbxRH9F)

 Worked after minor edits and asking ChatGPT to write specific functions separately due to the length of the program.
 This surprisingly worked quite well, and I only needed reference ChatGPT in order to write this program.
 Additionally, this is my first project to use Processing.
+(I have since learned you can just tell ChatGPT to "Continue on".)

 <img src="https://github.com/kennycason/chatgpt_code/blob/main/output/game_of_life_running.png?raw=true" />